Macedonian Struggle: Internal Macedonian Revolutionary Organisation

-Bulgarian Activity
+Bulgarian efforts

 Already from 1895 the Supreme Macedonian-Adrianople Committees were formed in Sofia in order to reinforce the Bulgarian actions in Ottoman Empire.
 One of Komitadjis' first activities was the capture of the predominantly Greek town of Meleniko (today Melnik, Bulgaria), but they couldn't hold it for more than a few hours.
 Bulgarian bands destroyed the Pomak village of Dospat where they massacred local inhabitants.
-This kind of activity alerted Greeks and Serbians, who made a farce of the slogan "Macedonia to Macedonians", being against the constitution of Macedonia as separate state.
+This kind of activity alerted Greeks and Serbians, who made a farce of the slogan "Macedonia for the Macedonians", being against the constitution of Macedonia as separate state.
+In the following years SMAC activists as well as the activists of another smaller group formed in Sofia called the Bulgarian Secret Revolutionary Brotherhood, started to infiltrate the IMARO.
+They would later become the core of the IMARO right-wing, and through them the Bulgarian government would assume control over IMARO after 1903.

 As Bulgarian efforts intensified, they started to affect European public opinion.
-In April 1903, a group known as the Boatmen of Thessaloniki, with assistance from the IMRO, blew up the French ship Guadalquivir and the Ottoman Bank in Thessaloniki.
-In August 1903, the IMRO organised the Ilinden Uprising in Macedonia and the Adrianople Vilayet which led to the formation of the short-lived Kruševo Republic.
-The uprising was ultimately suppressed by the Ottoman Army with the subsequent destruction of many villages and the devastation of large areas in Western Macedonia and around Kırk Kilise near Adrianople.